Overview

 The Training Passport solves this with a scannable credential: a QR code that carries a worker’s verified certification history across every employer and site they’ll ever work on.

 “A site manager scans the QR code.
 In under five seconds they know whether the worker in front of them is certified for the job.
 No paperwork.
 No phone calls.
-No risk.”
+No questions asked.”

 04 — Analytics Dashboard